Dog Park/Perkins Rd. Site

 - The dog owner agrees to assume the full risk of any injuries, damages or loss connected with or associated with the use of the Dog Park.
 Owners are responsible for the actions of their dogs and may be subject to state laws and local ordinances concerning dangerous or vicious dogs.

-- Registered member dogs must wear a county registration tag.
+- Registered member dogs must wear county registration tags.
 Members must carry a photo ID with them and present upon request.

 - Dogs must be leashed while entering and exiting the park.
 Member must have a leash at all times.
 Please remove pinch (prong) collars and spike collars from dogs before entering the park.
 Other dogs can be injured while playing.

 - Children must be at least 6 years old and accompanied by a parent or guardian to enter the park.
 Some dogs exhibit unpredictable behavior around small children.

-- Dogs known to exhibit vicious, fierce, aggressive, or dangerous behavior are not permitted in the Dog Park.
-If your dog becomes unruly or aggressive towards other dogs, you must leash your dog and exit the enclosure immediately.
+- Dogs that exhibit vicious, fierce, aggressive, or dangerous behavior are not permitted in the park.
+If your dog becomes unruly or aggressive toward other dogs, you must leash your dog and exit the enclosure immediately.
 Excessive barking is strongly discouraged.